-Additionally, the bill outlines that the terms of visitation, including frequency and duration, must be detailed in a court order.
-It also provides a mechanism for the mother to contest the visitation order within ten days if she believes the father is unfit and poses a risk to the child's well-being.
-This legislative change is intended to balance the rights of fathers with the safety and welfare of the child.
-The act will take effect upon approval by the Governor.
+Additionally, the bill allows the mother to contest the visitation order within ten days by filing a motion to reconsider, accompanied by an affidavit asserting that the father is unfit and poses a risk to the child's health, safety, and well-being.
+This provision aims to balance the father's rights with the mother's concerns regarding the child's welfare.
+The bill will take effect upon approval by the Governor.

 Latest Version: 63-17-20